The Lion King (franchise): Theme park attractions

 The Lion King Celebration was a parade based on the film that ran at Disneyland from June 1, 1994, to June 1, 1997.
 It was designed as though the story of Simba was a tale passed down in Africa for generations.
 The parade featured six floats designed around different aspects of Africa, dancers dressed in animal costumes and a Pride Rock float featuring Simba and Nala.

+In August 2024, it was announced that a Lion King area with a log flume ride based on the original 1994 animated film, will be added to Disney Adventure World at Disneyland Paris.

+In addition, Rafiki and Timon appear at Disney Parks and Resorts as meet and greet characters.

+Books

+The film's book adaptation was written by Gina Ingoglia and illustrated by Marshall Toomey and Michael Humphries.